mugnierlab/Beaver2022/README.md

 # Beaver2022
-Repository for files and figures associated with our study on antigenic variation in tissue-resident T. brucei titled "Extravascular spaces are significant reservoirs of antigenic diversity in Trypanosoma brucei."
+Repository for data, figures, and statistics associated with our study on antigenic variation in tissue-resident *T. brucei* titled "Extravascular spaces are the primary reservoir of antigenic diversity in Trypanosoma brucei infection."